Mitch Haniger Player Props: Giants vs. Cardinals

-After going 0-for-2 with an RBI in his last game, Mitch Haniger and the San Francisco Giants take on the St. Louis Cardinals (who will start Jake Woodford) at 9:45 PM ET on Tuesday.
+Mitch Haniger -- 0-for-2 with an RBI in his last game -- will be in action for the San Francisco Giants against the St. Louis Cardinals, with Steven Matz on the hill, on April 26 at 9:45 PM ET.

-He had a hitless showing in his previous game (0-for-2 with an RBI) against the Cardinals.
+In his last game he had a hitless showing (0-for-2 with an RBI) against the Cardinals.

 Mitch Haniger Game Info & Props vs. the Cardinals